giannilmbd/dynare/doc/manual/source/the-model-file.rst

 .. rubric:: Boolean

-The following operators can be used on booleans:
+The following operators can be used on Booleans:

     * Comparison operators: ``==``, ``!=``
     * Logical operators: ``&&``, ``||``, ``!``